oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/ecm2_one_time_database_comparison_menu.png " ")

-3. Review the different types of comparisons supported by mouse-over on the info icon.
+3. Review the different types of comparisons supported by Clicking on the **i** icon.

   ![](images/Comparion_and_Drift_Mgmt_Dashboard_Image.png " ")